actions-on-google/actions-on-google-testing-nodejs/README.md

 'use strict';
 const { ActionsOnGoogleAva } = require('actions-on-google-testing');
 const { expect } = require('chai');
+// Library will try to obtain credentials from environment variables in case
-const action = new ActionsOnGoogleAva(require('./test/test-credentials.json'));
+// credentials file is not specified const action = new ActionsOnGoogleAva(require('./test/test-credentials.json'));

 // Start out with giving a name to this test